Current Student Advising

 - If you’re a junior in BA or IB, please declare a concentration by the end of Spring 2021 using the JayWeb form.

-- We offer a new class in Data Visualization (2-credit) in the winter online term, with Dr. Sanjay Paul
+- We offer a new class in Data Visualization (2-credit) with Dr. Sanjay Paul.

 - Min C- policy: only applies to Fall 2019 entry class and later, BA and IB majors